Samiel19/form_scrapper/README.md

     "name=form_name&email=email&phone=phone&date=date"

    Then, script make requests to get best templates four times.
 One for each template and one with no template.
+   After this you can see all form templates in db.

    - Also, you can use "http://localhost:8000/docs#/" to test app with another data.